Entertainment News Roundup: Has Netflix found its Bond? Ryan Gosling stars in spy movie 'The Gray Man'; Netflix to acquire Australian animation studio Animal Logic and more | Entertainment

 Brad Pitt battles assassins in action thriller 'Bullet Train'

-Hollywood star Brad Pitt fights off assassins on a high-speed train traveling across Japan in the action thriller "Bullet Train" , reuniting with his former stuntman turned director David Leitch.
+Hollywood star Brad Pitt fights off assassins on a high speed train travelling across Japan in action thriller "Bullet Train" , reuniting with his former stuntman turned director David Leitch.
 Pitt plays Ladybug, an unlucky assassin who wants to get a job done well before he finds himself battling a range of dangerous opponents, all with missions connected to his, on board the bullet train.

 Award-winning Iranian film director Jafar Panahi will serve a six-year prison sentence originally issued by a Tehran court in 2010, a judiciary spokesman said on Tuesday, amid a stepped-up crackdown on dissent in the Islamic Republic.
 Panahi was detained on July 11 while visiting the Tehran prosecutor's office to follow up the cases of two Iranian filmmakers, Mohammad Rasoulof and Mostafa Aleahmad, who were arrested on security-related charges earlier this month.